 The egg shell dissolves in the vinegar as the acetic acid in the vinegar reacts with the calcium carbonate of the the shell, Carbon dioxide is given off during this reaction so you should see bubbles of gas escaping.

-You could weigh the eggs after removing the shell, after they have been shrunken and again after they reabsorb water to see how much water is lost and gained at each stage.
+Weigh the eggs after removing the shell, after they shrink and again after they reabsorb water to see how much water is lost and gained at each stage.

-Try soaking a boiled egg in vinegar, this should make the egg so rubbery it will bounce ( from a low height ).
+Soaking a boiled egg in vinegar, this should make the egg so rubbery it will bounce ( from a low height ).
+You can also bounce a non boiled egg

 Don’t forget to wash your hands after handling raw eggs!